 On the one hand, needs are growing for EV and FCV toward realizing carbon neutrality, but on the other hand, in the logistics industry environment, social issues are becoming increasing severe, such as the shortage of drivers and the long working hours.
 Based on this situation, the Company's strategy is to develop both domestically and overseas one-stop services centered on partner collaborations, mainly in the vehicle and logistics areas.
-In particular, in the vehicle area, it plans to build new business models, such as an EV one-stop service1, and to expand the non-asset business, focused on fleet BPO2.
-In the logistics area also, it is creating collaborative projects through its collaboration with the YAMATO Group, strengthening the global mobility business through collaborations with overseas Group companies, and working to strengthen truck financing and to expand into peripheral areas, mainly through YAMATO LEASE.
-The financial targets are ordinary profit of ¥7.0bn (FY3/22 up¥3.7bn) and ROA of 2.5% (up0.6%), while the non-financial targets include an EV and FCV ownership ratio of 30% (up30%).
+In the vehicle area, it plans to build new business models, such as an EV one-stop service\1, and to expand the non-asset business, focused on fleet BPO\2.
+In the logistics area, it is creating collaborative projects through its collaboration with the YAMATO Group, strengthening the global mobility business through collaborations with overseas Group companies, and working to strengthen truck financing and to expand into peripheral areas, mainly through YAMATO LEASE.
+The financial targets are ordinary profit of ¥7.0bn (up ¥3.7bn from FY3/22) and ROA of 2.5% (up 0.6 points).
+The non-financial targets include an EV and FCV ownership ratio of 30% (up 30 points).

-- 1 Through collaborations with partner companies, it will provide a one-stop service, from EV introduction review and consulting through to charger installation consulting and construction, financing and vehicle management, and energy management.
-This service is also highly compatible with energy & environment, which is one of the Company's strengths. - 2 Support for improving business efficiency, such as labor saving, through telematics services and optimization consulting for the vehicle mobilization rate.
+\1 Through collaborations with partner companies, it will provide a one-stop service, from EV introduction review and consulting through to charger installation consulting and construction, financing and vehicle management, and energy management.
+This service is also highly compatible with energy & environment, which is one of the Company's strengths.

+\2 Support for improving business efficiency, such as labor saving, through telematics services and optimization consulting for the vehicle mobilization rate.